codecleric/triangles/README.md

 The original problem specified essentially a row major order 6 x 12 matrix, but the code works with any size; I can't help but generalize!

+The original problem also stated this could be a C# Web API and the JS frontend was optional.
+Since I haven't written any significant C# since the PocketPC Windows Mobile days, and my daily driver is a Linux box, I chose to do the project completely in HTML/Javascript.

 ## Running the example